PROTEUS-SIM/transducer-characterization/README.md

 The script [`main_pipeline.m`](main_pipeline.m) in the root directory is a demonstration of the full characterization pipeline.
-It is an implementation of Fig. 6.4 in my thesis.
+It is an implementation of Fig. 4 in the arXiv preprint.
-The other functions in the root folder are called by `main_pipeline.m` and correspond to one or multiple steps in Fig. 6.4.
+The other functions in the root folder are called by `main_pipeline.m` and correspond to one or multiple steps in Fig. 4.

 The file `main_pipeline.m` returns the transmit and receive impulse responses and the transducer properties in a format that can be directly loaded into PROTEUS.